dcpim/classic/README.md

 # DCPIM v2.x

-This repo contains the code for DCPIM v2.x, a Personal Information Management (PIM) web app built in a classic style, using PHP code for the frontend and Python code for the backend scripts, both running as CGI scripts under an Apache web server.
+This repo contains the code for DCPIM v2.x, a Personal Information Management (PIM) web app developed since 2018 and built in a classic style, using PHP code for the frontend and Python code for the backend scripts, both running as CGI scripts under an Apache web server.
 It consists of a core system and several optional modules for things such as photos, videos, music, projects, and much more.

+Note that this project was made for personal use, and deploying it for a third party may require some customization to your specific needs.
+It hasn't been designed to be easily portable. v3.x is currently being designed to replace this code base, using a more portable architecture around containers.

 ## Requirements